-Using his experience and knowledge, Andrew incorporates a thorough understanding of strategic concepting, planning, merchandising, design, client management, project management and construction documentation.
-As the current International Chairman and together with the International Board, they have successfully engaged a focused effort on the three key areas: bringing value to our membership, being the industry authority, and providing professional development.
+Using his experience and knowledge, McQuilkin incorporates a thorough understanding of strategic concepting, planning, merchandising, design, client management, project management and construction documentation.
+As a past International Chairman and together with the International Board, they have successfully engaged a focused effort on the three key areas: bringing value to our membership, being the industry authority and providing professional development.
 The foundation they have reestablished is strong and will become the springboard for moving the Institute forward.

 McQuilkin believes that everyone who is elected has the responsibility to advance the mission of the Retail Design Institute and its members.
 The International Board including Chapter Directors, need to continue to grow and foster a spirit of collaboration, dedication and accountability.